CMeeg/remix-aca/README.md

 ### GitHub Actions

-TODO: Run through this process and check it for correctness

 You don't need to do anything specific to add the workflow in GitHub Actions, the presence of the `.github/workflows/azure-dev.yml` file is enough, but you will need to:

 1. [Create an Environment](#create-an-environment)